-The Group measures the loss allowance of its accounts receivable at an amount equal to lifetime expected credit losses.
-The assessment of the Group's loss allowance as at 31 December 2024 and 2023 is as follows:
+The Company measures the loss allowance of its accounts receivable at an amount equal to lifetime expected credit losses.
+The assessment of the Company's loss allowance as at 31 December 2024 and 2023 is as follows:

-- (a) The Group considers the grouping of accounts receivable by counterparties' credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix, details are as follows: - 31 December 2024
+The Company considers the grouping of accounts receivable by the counterparties' credit ratings, the geographical region and industry sector and its loss allowance is measured by using a provision matrix.
+The details are as follows: